Pediatric and adolescent breast pathology

 • History of other breast masses

-Because breast tissue in young children is very dense, mammography is not usually very helpful for diagnosis.
-If your doctor cannot immediately diagnose the condition with physical examination, he or she may order an ultrasound test.
+• Because breast tissue in young children is very dense, mammography is not usually very helpful for diagnosis.
+If your doctor cannot immediately diagnose the condition with physical examination, they may order an ultrasound test.

-If your child is showing signs of early breast development, her doctor will examine her for other signs of puberty such as pubic hair.
-If your daughter’s doctor suspects precocious puberty, he or she may order blood hormone tests and an x-ray of the wrist (called a bone age test).
+• If your child is showing signs of early breast development, her doctor will examine her for other signs of puberty such as pubic hair.
+If your daughter’s doctor suspects precocious puberty, they may order blood hormone tests and an x-ray of the wrist (called a bone age test).

 • Amastia in girls can be treated with augmentation mammoplasty by a plastic surgeon.